furycurry/lidc-3d-nodule-benchmark/docs/gradient_analysis.md

 In other words, for the tested SDF formulation and weight ceiling, the scheduling debate (fixed vs. adaptive) is secondary to the fundamental magnitude deficit.
 The gating mechanism controls *when* a negligible signal is applied, not whether the signal itself is strong enough to influence optimization.

+**This is empirically confirmed by the adaptive schedule's actual training logs.** The 0.05% figure above was computed by scaling the raw boundary gradient by $\lambda_{max}=0.05$ — the fixed schedule's steady-state weight.
+But across all 5 adaptive-schedule seeds, the *realized* boundary weight never actually reached $\lambda_{max}$: the maximum weight observed in any seed/epoch was 0.0231 (well under half the ceiling), and per-seed mean weight during gate-active epochs ranged from 0.0000 to 0.0101 (see `methodology.md`, Section 3.3).
+This means the adaptive variant's true effective gradient contribution was, for most of training, smaller than the 0.05% figure implies — reinforcing rather than complicating the gradient-starvation diagnosis for both scheduling strategies.

 ### 4.3 Consistency with the Null Result
 This diagnosis directly explains the statistical null result:
 - If the boundary term contributes ~0.05% of gradient magnitude, its presence or absence, and the exact schedule of its application, should produce no measurable difference in final model parameters.